-Grounding one of the DC terminal poles is permissible, but causes potential shift against PE on the opposite pole.
-Because of insulation, there is a max. allowed potential shift defined for the DC terminal poles, which depends on the device model.
+Grounding one of the DC output poles is allowed.
+Doing so can result in a potential shift of the grounded pole against PE.

+Because of insulation, there is a max. allowed potential shift of the DC output poles, which also depends on the device model.
 Refer to "1.8.3.
 Specific technical data"